nus-cs2103-AY2425S1/ip/docs/README.md

 - Invalid command format
 - Date parsing issues
 - Invalid Task Range (Delete and Mark/Unmark)
+- Marking a task that is already marked
+- Unmarking a task that has not been marked yet

 ## Additional Information
 For further assistance, please contact hughsoongks@gmail.com.